What's inside.

 Diagrams built from the numbers you give.

 Write “triangle inscribed in a circle, diameter AB, P on the circle”.
-The construction, the right angle at P, and the labelling follow from that description.
+The right angle at P and the vertex labels follow from there.

 - ShapesPoint, line, segment, circle, arc, angle, polygon, locus